sutdcv/UAV-Human/README.md

 ## Action Classes

-The UAV-Human dataset contains 155 action classes, and the action categories are list below:
+The UAV-Human dataset contains 155 action classes, and the action categories are listed below:

 * A000: drink
 * A001: eat snacks